DavesCodeMusings/ldapinator/README.md

 It's going to be a while before I add a feature to add and remove users or groups.
 You'll have to use other tools for that.
 I am a lone developer, not an enterprise team.
 Refer to Highlander quote above.

+I have also not tackled the design for mobile yet, so it probably looks pretty bad.

-It's Express.js under the covers though, so it should be fairly accessible if you want to hack on it and add features.
+It's Express.js on the backend and HTML/JavaScript/CSS on the front-end, so it should be fairly accessible if you want to hack on it and add features.

 ## Docker Hub
 https://hub.docker.com/r/davescodemusings/ldapinator